Zip Trees: Introducing: Zip Trees

 A \emph{binary search tree} is a binary tree in which each node contains an item, each item has a key, and the items are arranged in \emph{symmetric order}: if $x$ is a node, all items in the left subtree of $x$ have keys less than that of $x$, and all items in the right subtree of $x$ have keys greater than that of $x$.
 Such a tree supports binary search: to find an item in the tree with a given key, proceed as follows.
 If the tree is empty, stop: no item in the tree has the given key.
 Otherwise, compare the desired key with that of the item in the root.
 If they are equal, stop and return the item in the root.
 If the given key is less than that of the item in the root, search recursively in the left subtree of the root.
 Otherwise, search recursively in the right subtree of the root.
 The path of nodes visited during the search is the \emph{search path}.
 If the search is unsuccessful, the search path starts at the root and ends at a missing node corresponding to an empty subtree.

 To keep our presentation simple, in this and the next section we do not distinguish between an item and the node containing it.
 (The data structure is \emph{endogenous} \cite{Tarjan}.)
 We also assume that all nodes have distinct keys.
 It is straightforward to eliminate these assumptions.
 We call a node \emph{binary}, \emph{unary}, or a \emph{leaf}, if it has two, one or zero children, respectively.
 We define the \emph{depth} of a node recursively to be zero if it is the root, or one plus the depth of its parent if not.
 We define the \emph{height} of a node recursively to be zero if it is a leaf, or one plus the maximum of the heights of its children if not.
-The \emph{left} (resp. \emph{right}) \emph{spine} of a tree is the path from the root to the node of smallest (resp. largest) key.
-The left (resp. right) spine of $x$ contains only the root and left (resp. right) children.
+The \emph{left} (resp. \emph{right}) \emph{spine} of a node $x$ is the path from $x$ through left (resp. \emph{right}) children to the node of smallest (resp. largest) key in the subtree rooted at $x$.
+The \emph{left} (resp. \emph{right}) \emph{spine} of a tree is the left (resp. right) spine of its root.
 We represent a binary search tree by storing in each node $x$ its left child $x.\Left$, its right child $x.\Right$, and its key, $x.\Key$.
-If $x$ has no left (resp. right) child, $x.\Left = \mathtt{null}$ (resp. $x.\Right = \mathtt{null}$).
+If $x$ has no left (resp. right) child, $x.\Left = \Null$ (resp. $x.\Right = \Null$).